Your waste services

 To find out more about what can go in which bin, when your collection day is, how to order a bin or what to do if your bin was missed, damaged or stolen, go to your kerbside bin.

-Every year, Council provides a free tip voucher to each household.
-Households can utilise the voucher, once every financial year, to dispose of up to 400 kilograms of waste at Mount Vincent Waste Management Centre free of charge.
+Every year, Council provides a tip voucher to each household.
+Households can utilise the voucher, once every financial year, to dispose of up to 400 kilograms of waste for no charge at Mount Vincent Waste Management Centre.
 To redeem, don't forget to bring along your tip voucher and residential identification.

 Illegal dumping and littering